Xanadu (Rush song): Lyrics

 In Peart's lyrics, the narrator describes searching for a place called "Xanadu" that will grant him immortality.
-After succeeding in this quest, a thousand years pass, and the narrator is left "waiting for the world to end", describing himself as "a mad immortal man".
+After succeeding in this quest, a thousand years pass, and the narrator is left "waiting for the world to end," describing himself as "a mad immortal man."

-The song is based on the poem Kubla Khan written by Samuel Taylor Coleridge.
+The song is based on the poem Kubla Khan, written by Samuel Taylor Coleridge.
 Although the song does not explicitly state where "Xanadu" is, references to Kubla Khan imply that it is a mythical place based on Shangdu, the historical summer capital of the Mongol Empire.

 Music

-"Xanadu" is the first Rush song in which synthesizers play an integral part.
+"Xanadu" was the first Rush song in which synthesizers play an integral part.
 Unlike the previous albums, 2112 and Caress of Steel, "Xanadu" uses both guitar and synthesizer effects.

 The song also marks Rush's clear foray into program music, although previous albums had displayed some elements of this.
 Subsequent albums during the late 1970s and early 1980s would see the group explore program music more systematically.

-"Xanadu" requires each band member to utilize an array of instruments to affect the performance.
-Alex Lifeson used a double-necked Gibson electric guitar (one twelve-string, the other six-string) as well as synthesizer pedals; Geddy Lee made use of a double-necked Rickenbacker 4080/12 guitar (bass and twelve-string guitar), as well as extensive synthesizer arrangements (through both pedals and keyboards) in addition to singing; and Peart took on various percussion instruments (temple blocks, tubular bells, bell tree, glockenspiel, and wind chimes) in addition to his drum kit.
+"Xanadu" requires each band member to utilize an array of instruments to effect the performance.
+Alex Lifeson used Gibson EDS-1275 (one twelve-string, the other six-string) as well as synthesizer pedals; Geddy Lee made use of a double-necked Rickenbacker 4080/12 guitar (bass and twelve-string guitar), as well as extensive synthesizer arrangements (through both pedals and manual keyboards) in addition to singing; and Peart took on various percussion instruments (temple blocks, tubular bells, bell tree, glockenspiel, and wind chimes) in addition to his drum kit.

-Despite its complexity and length, Xanadu is a rare "one take wonder" song.
-Guitarist Alex Lifeson said, "Xanadu was well rehearsed before going to Rockfield, I remember that.
+Despite its complexity and length, "Xanadu" was recorded in a single, uninterrupted take.
+According to Alex Lifeson, "Xanadu was well rehearsed before going to Rockfield, I remember that.
 On the day we recorded it, Pat Moran, the resident engineer, set all the mics up and we ran the song down, partially to get balances and tones.
 Because it was a long song, we didn't need to complete that test run.

-"We then played it a second time from top to bottom and that's what you hear on the album.
+We then played it a second time from top to bottom and that's what you hear on the album.
 Needless to say, Pat was shocked that we ran an 11-minute song down in one complete take.
 Practice doesn't always make perfect, but it sure helps!"